-Critical Race Theory, Law 4065 Hours: 3 Prerequisite(s): None law, nuanced by the recognition that race is itself a legally reinforced social construct.
+Critical Race Theory, LAW 4065

+This course examines the social, legal, historical, and theoretical underpinnings of critical race theory as an intellectual movement.
+Critical race theorists examine the relationship between race and the law, nuanced by the recognition that race is itself a legally reinforced social construct.
 Areas of law to be explored include the criminal justice system, education, immigration, and housing law.
 This course satisfies the upper-level writing requirement.